Park City Dinner Restaurants: 8 Places for Different Cravings

-Visitors select from a variety of soups, salads and entrees.
+Visitors select from soups, salads and entrees.
 The later offers main courses made with seafood, steak and chicken.
 For starters, try the charcuterie and deviled eggs.
 For dinner, grilled strip steak, pork tomahawk and house bison burger feature big flavors.

 Yuki Yama Sushi

 Yuki Yama, which means snowy mountain, uses locally sourced ingredients to create dishes that balance sweet, salty and sour flavors.
-For dinner, sample inventive rolls made by the chef.
+For dinner, sample inventive rolls.
 Popular options include: seaweed wrapped, raw and cooked, including California, spicy tuna, veggie only and special rolls.
-For something different, try the Bruce Lee Roy, 84060, Executive and Mr. Miyagi.
+For something different, try Bruce Lee Roy, 84060, Executive and Mr. Miyagi.

 No Name Saloon

 No Name Saloon serves casual pub fare to guests 21 and older, and is one of the most popular bar and grills in Park City.
 The restaurant occupies one of the most iconic buildings in Park City, originally named The Alamo.
-Additionally, diners will find a large collection of antiques from around the world and a heated rooftop patio outside.
+Additionally, diners find a collection of antiques from around the world and a heated rooftop patio.

 501 on Main

 With a focus on regional dishes served in a casual atmosphere, 501 on Main prides itself on distinct casual dining.
-Its menu features locally sourced ingredients, and 501 on Main also features several vegan, vegetarian and gluten-free options.
+Its menu features locally sourced ingredients, and 501 on Main also has vegan, vegetarian and gluten-free options.